galaxie500/blog/_posts/2020-12-29-coordinate-descent.md

     #Iterations:    -> 3576

-- Method 2: Pick coordinate $i$ that has greatest gradient in absolute value at each iteration
+- Method 2: Pick coordinate $$i$$ that has greatest gradient in absolute value at each iteration

 ```python